 The Smith machine is one of the best exercise tools at any gym.
-But some exercises are safer and more effective than others.
+But some exercises are safer and more effective than others depending on experience.
 But the problem with doing a squat on this machine is that it can place a lot of stress on the spine if the feet are not close to your body.
 Then your knees are in a dangerous position because you’ll be pushing through more of the ball of your foot and the locked-in position will limit natural movement.

 Best alternative: The leg press is a better option because the back is at least supported.
 And your back is not at a 90-degree angle to the floor like with the Smith machine.
 So, you won’t have that downward force being placed on the spine.

 How to do it: Lie flat on the leg press machine so your back and butt are on the padding.
 Place your feet higher up on the platform so that you’ll press through your heels.
 Push up and move the supports outward then bend the knees until legs are at a 90-degree angle.
 Push back up but avoid locking out your knees.